Kubernetes for business in a nutshell

 5. Forget about operations.
 Focus on product development

 Human resources are the most important thing you have.
-There is limited amount of skilled technical people on the market, and it becomes inefficient to burden them with infrastructure management and waste their time on operations.
-You would make a much better use of their time and energy by allowing them to concentrate on developing your product and help you provide the best customer experience to your clients.
+There is a limited amount of skilled technical people on the market, and it becomes inefficient to burden them with infrastructure management and waste their time on operations.
+You would make much better use of their time and energy by allowing them to concentrate on developing your product and help you provide the best customer experience to your clients.
 Kubernetes in combination with other tools will free them up to do just that.
 They can, for example, release new versions seamlessly (and go back to the old ones if necessary) several times a day without the slightest sign of an outage.
-All this thanks to working on a level of container.
+All this thanks to working on a level of the container.
 There’s also a managed Kubernetes series (GKE / EKS) when someone else takes care of their management (it doesn't exist on Windows servers for example).
 The huge amount of tasks that fall under infrastructure operations are automated thanks to Kubernetes and your people can concentrate on more important things such as building the product.

 6. Fast time to market

 If you want to be the best, you need to act in a quick and agile way.
 Being able to respond to customer requirements, delivering the fastest and highest quality new features is crucial nowadays.
-Kubernetes will take care with that.
+Kubernetes will take care of that.
 It provides many tools to help you set up the so-called "Microservices approach" and to divide your development into small agile teams that will be able to deliver new features seamlessly on a day-to-day basis.
 Kubernetes will help with smoothly launch them into production.
 Of course, Kubernetes is not the only service that can solve these problems, but it is definitely the most accessible and popular.
-Keep in mind that Kubernetes is not the answer to everything, and in some cases a completely different solution may work better.
-It is therefore preferable to consult in advance with a specialist.
+Keep in mind that Kubernetes is not the answer to everything, and in some cases, a completely different solution may work better.
+It is, therefore, preferable to consult in advance with a specialist.